jiangsheng/fsm97trainer/README.md

 For Windows XP users .Net 4.0 can be downloaded from https://www.microsoft.com/en-us/download/details.aspx?id=17851

+For updating player names online, the program needs to talk to the server via TLS 1.2.
+This means for Windows 7 or lower, servicer packs (e.g. Windows 7 SP1) and updates need to be installed to 1) enable TLS 1.2 and 2) set TLS 1.2 as default (e.g. by installing KB3140245).
+Windows 8.1 or higher support TLS 1.2 natively.

 ## How to install

 Unzip the files to anywhere.